 - When clients have an addiction or are fighting impulsive behavior, accountability and attachment may be the focus of their treatment plan.
 Clients may need to help owning the consequences of their behavior while exploring any psychological wounds that may be contributing to it.

-Scheduling a Mental Health Care Appointment at Thriveworks Greensboro
+Schedule Mental Health Services at Thriveworks Counseling & Psychiatry Greensboro

-If you are thinking about working with a life coach, therapist, or counselor, think about working with the professionals at Thriveworks Greensboro.
+If you are thinking about working with a life coach, therapist, psychiatrist, or counselor, think about working with the professionals at Thriveworks Counseling & Psychiatry Greensboro.
 Our staff is experienced, skilled, and caring.
 We also do our best to be supportive, from the moment you contact our office.
 When you pick up the phone and dial our number, here is what you can expect:

 - A person (not a voicemail!) will answer and help you make an appointment.

 - You may be meeting with your therapist, coach, or counselor the next day.
-If not within 24 hours, then soon.
+If not within 24 hours, then soon after.